Three-loop contributions to $b\to s\gamma$ associated with the current-current operators: Differential equations

 Given that the physical value for $z$ is $\sim 1/10$ (i.e. higher than the value for which the $z=0$ expansion breaks down), we need a different expansion.
-To this end, we also worked out a Taylor expansion for the ``$b$-leg diagrams'' around $z=1/10$.
+To this end, we also worked out a Taylor expansion for the ``$b$-leg diagrams'' around $z=1/10$, which is a regular point of the differential equations; this expansion is also implemented in the \texttt{DESolver} package of \texttt{AMFlow} and uses as input the values of the MIs at the expansion point.
+Alternatively, this expansion could also be constructed ``by hand'': Given the input of the MIs at $z=1/10$, their first derivatives with respect to $z$ can be obtained at $z=1/10$ from the right-hand side of eq. (\ref{eq:derivative}).
+By interating the differential equation, one also finds the second derivatives at $z=1/10$, the third derivatives and so on.
+Having these derivatives at hand, it is straightforward to set up the Taylor expansion.
 In Figure \ref{fig:res_taylor}, we illustrate that the transition between these two formulas is very smooth.
 We therefore propose to give the final results for the ``$b$-leg diagrams'' in terms of a ``switched expansion'', by switching at $z=0.04$ from the asymptotic expansion to the Taylor expansion, as suggested by the figure.

 Using these two expansions, we are able to cover all values of $z$ from $0$ up to and beyond the physical range.
 The two expansions are given up to order $z^{20}$ and $(z-1/10)^{20}$, respectively, after having checked that this accuracy is sufficient.
 For the asymptotic expansion we have kept the accompanying $\log(z)$ terms to all powers of $z$.
 All our results are presented in the electronic file submitted with the paper.